 Chicago Spinal Cord Injury Attorney

-At Horwitz, Horwitz & Associates, our Chicago personal injury lawyers we have obtained what was the largest verdict in Illinois history for a spinal cord injury.
+At Horwitz, Horwitz & Associates, our attorneys we have obtained what was the largest verdict in Illinois history for a spinal cord injury.

 Severe trauma from an auto accident, major fall, or any high-velocity accident can damage the spinal cord and cause acute long-term or permanent pain, dysfunction, or paralysis.